ADGEfficiency/forecast/readme.md

 # forecasting energy time series

-This repo is in the initial stages of development.
-I'm currently very busy working on timeseries problems in my day job at Tempus Energy, working on a energy focused reinforcement learning library energy_py and teaching a reinforcement learning course!

-As I build tools for my work at Tempus I try to port them over to this library.
+This project is in the initial stages of development.
+I'm currently working on time series problems at Tempus Energy - as I build tools for my work at Tempus I try to port them over to this library.

 ## goals for the repo